brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 Healing in Dungeons and Dragons has different goals than in most video games, though.
 Generally, healing to keep up with damage is extremely difficult and not recommended.
 A character with 1 HP is just as effective as a character with full health, so keeping party members topped off in health just means you’re going to run out of spell slots faster.
 Instead, healing should be used in quick bursts, either getting people up after they’ve fallen or given when a party member gets really low.
 In-between battles, characters can recover some health using short rests, so there’s not even really a need to heal fully between battles (unless you’re not taking short rests).
 So building a character that’s dedicated 100% to healing is usually a bad idea.
 That’s why the main healing classes (Bard, Cleric, and Druid) all have other things they’re good at.

-If you’re looking for a complete breakdown on how well each healing subclass performs, [RPGBOT has a great write-up in their Healbot Olympics](https://rpgbot.net/dnd5/characters/healbot-olympics/).
+If you’re looking for a complete breakdown of how well each healing subclass performs, [RPGBOT has a great write-up in their Healbot Olympics](https://rpgbot.net/dnd5/characters/healbot-olympics/).
 The writers there go into a level of detail that’s beyond the scope of this article, so if you want hard numbers on what the best healers are, that’s where you find it.

 Buffers can be just as important to a party as healers and can make the whole party stronger.
 For buffer-casters, there’s a bit more variety in builds, as many classes with no significant healing get amazing buffs for the party.
 That means that the healer and the buffer don’t have to be the same character.
 For instance, a Wizard can take some great buffs, leaving the Cleric free to pick some good damage spells along with their healing spells.